Combinatorial theorems in sparse random sets: A conditional proof of the main theorems

 The sparse version of the lemma states that essentially the same result holds in a sparse random graph, given natural interpretations of phrases such as ``almost no triangles".
 If a random graph with $n$ vertices has edge probability $p$, then the expected number of (labelled) triangles is approximately $p^3n^3$, and the expected number of (labelled) edges is $p n^2$.
 Therefore, the obvious statement to try to prove, given a random graph $G_0$ with edge probability $p$, is this: for every $\delta>0$ there exists $\epsilon>0$ such that if $G$ is any subgraph of $G_0$ that contains at most $\epsilon p^3n^3$ triangles, then it is possible to remove at most $\delta p n^2$ edges from $G$ and end up with no triangles.

 How might one prove such a statement?
-The obvious idea is to use the transference methods explained earlier to find a $[0,1]$-valued function $g$ defined on pairs of vertices (which we can think of as a weighted directed graph) that has similar triangle-containing behaviour to $G$.
-For the sake of discussion, let us suppose that $g$ is in fact the characteristic function of a graph (which by standard techniques we can ensure), and let us call that graph $\Gamma$.
+The obvious idea is to use the transference methods explained earlier to find a $[0,1]$-valued function $g$ defined on pairs of vertices (which we can think of as a weighted graph) that has similar triangle-containing behaviour to $G$.
+For the sake of discussion, let us suppose that $g$ is in fact the characteristic function of a graph and let us call that graph $\Gamma$ (later, in Corollary~\ref{unconditionalsetstructural}, we will show that such a reduction is always possible).

 If $\Gamma$ has similar behaviour to $G$, then $\Gamma$ contains very few triangles, which is promising.
-So we apply the dense triangle-removal lemma in order to get rid of all triangles.
+So we apply the dense triangle removal lemma in order to get rid of all triangles.
 But what does that tell us about $G$?
 The edges we removed from $\Gamma$ did not belong to $G$.
 And in any case, how do we use an \textit{approximate} statement (that $G$ and $\Gamma$ have similar triangle-containing behaviour) to obtain an \textit{exact} conclusion (that $G$ with a few edges removed has \textit{no} triangles at all)?

 The answer is that we removed edges from $\Gamma$ in ``clumps".
 That is, we took pairs $(U,V)$ of vertex sets (given by cells of the Szemer\'edi partition) and removed all edges linking $U$ to $V$.
 So the natural way of removing edges from $G$ is to remove the same clumps that we removed from $\Gamma$.
 After that, the idea is that if $G$ contains a triangle then it belongs to clumps that were not removed, which means that $\Gamma$ must contain a triple of dense regular clumps, and therefore many triangles, which implies that $G$ must also contain many triangles, a contradiction.